 Deloitte Cyprus wanted to engage its people to take more initiative in improving the quality of life in their communities, in a way they personally connected with while reflecting Deloitte’s commitment to contributing to society.
-In May 2011, the "Make an impact" program was launched as part of the firm’s prioritization of corporate social responsibility (CSR).
-The goal was not just to raise funds, but also to actively engage people to take more initiative in identifying ways to support the communities in which they live and to enhance their own adoption of socially conscious behavior.
+In May 2011, the "Make an impact" programme was launched as part of the firm’s prioritisation of corporate social responsibility (CSR).
+The goal was not just to raise funds, but also to actively engage people to take more initiative in identifying ways to support the communities in which they live and to enhance their own adoption of socially conscious behaviour.

-The response has been tremendous, with 87 percent of Deloitte Cyprus professionals currently contributing to the CSR monetary fund on a monthly basis.
-Deloitte Cyprus partners double the contributions, and additional fundraising events further support the overall fund.
-Employees submit their ideas on how the funds be utilized to a CSR team consisting of more than 40 people, which ultimately decides where proceeds are allocated in alignment with the firm’s CSR strategic pillars: health; environment; education; and social consciousness.
+The response has been tremendous, with 87 per cent of Deloitte Cyprus professionals currently contributing to the CSR monetary fund on a monthly basis.
+Deloitte Cyprus partners double the contributions and additional fundraising events further support the overall fund.
+Employees submit their ideas on how the funds be utilised to a CSR team consisting of more than 40 people, which ultimately decides where proceeds are allocated in alignment with the firm’s CSR strategic pillars: health; environment; education; and social consciousness.

-Since mid-2011, €852,255 has been used to support individuals, nonprofit organizations, schools and hospitals, sports clubs, social clubs, and other institutions and events.
+Since mid-2011, €852,255 has been used to support individuals, non-profit organisations, schools and hospitals, sports clubs, social clubs and other institutions and events.
 The increasing number of people contributing to the fund each year is a clear demonstration of Deloitte Cyprus employees’ trust and engagement in this initiative; corporate social responsibility received the highest scores in the firm’s latest employee engagement survey, reflecting positive recognition of the firm’s efforts.

 "Make an impact"provides employees the opportunity to take ownership of how they make a positive impact.
 Their efforts not only direct engage them in making socially responsible decisions, but enhance a personal sense of pride—for employees and for a firm that chooses to make an impact that matters.

-Security is a paramount concern for global organizations whose people work in or travel to areas where they may be at risk.
-The DTTL Global Security Office (GSO) takes these risks and the protection of Deloitte professionals seriously, and has a comprehensive program in place to address ever-present threats around the globe.
+Security is a paramount concern for global organisations whose people work in or travel to areas where they may be at risk.
+The DTTL Global Security Office (GSO) takes these risks and the protection of Deloitte professionals seriously and has a comprehensive programme in place to address ever-present threats around the globe.